keepitrio/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 21

+**Today's Progress**: This week we're doing JavaScript in three days.
+Monday is plain JavaScript, Tuesday is jQuery, and Wednesday is AJAX.
+Today we practiced writing prototype functions, object literals, solving algorithms in javascript, and also continued to get Active Record assocation practice.

+**Thoughts**: Today was tough for me.
+I had migraines in the morning.
+I felt horrible for my pair because I felt like I was slowing us down since I was having trouble thinking.
+During lunch, I went out for a walk and I felt a whole lot better afterwards.
+We managed to complete all of the challenges for the day and I am feeling pretty comfortable with javascript.

 ### Day 15 - 20

 **Today's Progress**: Writing for end of week 2 and week 3 of phase 1 at DBC.
 We continued to study classes and inheritence, started some SQL in combination with Ruby, and started Active Records.